 If we think about it logically, a principal can’t do anything after they have died, and that is exactly what happens with the Power Of Attorney.
 It dies with the principal.

 The next question is ‘what happens to the house?’
 That would depend.

 If the house was deeded with some sort of survivorship option, then the house would belong to the survivor automatically and would not be considered as part of the deceased’s estate.

 If there was a Will, the Will would describe what would happen to assets in the deceased’s estate, including the house if that was part of the estate.

 If there was not a Will, the statutes covering intestate (without a Will) division of property would control.
 In Virginia, the house would then go to the legal heirs of the decedent.

 The Virginia probate process is relatively easy in comparison to some other states.
 You can contact the Clerk of the Circuit Court in the jurisdiction (city or county) where the deceased lived and the probate clerk can often be of great assistance.
 Or, you can contact a probate attorney to help with the situation.

 But remember that after the person dies, the Power Of Attorney terminates automatically and is no longer effective at all.
 Having a complete Estate Plan can help eliminate this problem situation.

-If you have any questions about this or any other legal subject, please feel free to give us a call at 757-234-4650 or visit our website at http://www.BeaversLaw.com.
+If you have any questions about this or any other legal matter, please contact the office at 757-234-4650 to schedule a consultation.